JP-902130/JobScrapper/README.md

 Data Source: https://www.levels.fyi/internships/

--Queried 900 data entries and filtered the jobs that are open for the latest recruiting season.
+- Queried 900 data entries and filtered the jobs that are open for the latest recruiting season.
--Generated 4 plots based on the data.
+- Generated 4 plots based on the data.
--The visualization can be seen in “plots” directory
+- The visualization can be seen in “plots” directory